 How much soil is needed for the soil test?

 Farm/large acreage: 1 1/2 to 2 cups

 Do you test the soil at your office?

-No, your soil is sent to the Michigan State University Soil and Plant Nutrient Laboratory in East Lansing.
-The soil test lab sends back the results to our office where our Diagnostic Clinic staff interprets your soil test results.
+No, you mail the soil test kit envelope to Michigan State University's Soil and Plant Nutrient Laboratory in East Lansing.
+The soil test lab then emails the results to you.

 How long does it take to get results?

-It takes approximately two to four weeks to have the results mailed to your address depending on the time of year.
+It takes approximately two to three weeks to receive the results.

 How much does a soil test cost?

-Self-mailer soil test kits (includes a postage paid envelope) may be purchased at the MSU Extension Bookstore
+If you'd like to purchase online with your credit card, you can purchase the self-mailer soil test kit (includes a postage paid envelope) at the MSU Extension Bookstore

 How often should I have my soil tested?